 Again, as far as my research, all spruce trees have edible needles.
 In fact, spruce tips in the springtime are a wonderful treat!
 I love making spruce beer with them.

-Some great spruce species to use for tea are blue spruce (Picea pungens), norway spruce (Picea abies), sitka spruce (Picea sitchensis), and white spruce (Picea glauca).
+Some great spruce species to use for tea are blue spruce (Picea pungens), Norway spruce (Picea abies), Sitka spruce (Picea sitchensis), and white spruce (Picea glauca).

 Hemlock Needles to Use for Tea